 Over 20+ years I loved working as a commercial photographer.
 Through my photography practice I helped businesses develop and grow their brand awareness and customer relations, collaborated with models and magazine editors in the fashion industry and captured timeless memorable images for private clients.
 Currently, I also produce social documentary portraits for art exhibitions.

 While working in both the arts and commercial industry I identified the absence and lack of recognising Black female photographers.
 Therefore, I am passionate to contribute to the conversations involving equal representation within the global photography industry.
 As a curator I create platforms for talented female visual artists mainly from the African diaspora and also from Black, Asian and Global Majority heritage.
 Displaying their stories in the most authentic and compelling way is my aim.
 Through incorporating sound and by encouraging curiosity I invite audiences to a holistic experience.
 I also hope my curatorial practice will give access to a healthy and balanced narrative of life and unlock essential dialogue.

-Please contact me if you would like to know more about my journey or if you want to connect or liaise with UKBFTOG.
+Please contact me if you would like to connect or liaise or if you would like to know more about my journey.

 A few fun facts: